 What is the purpose of the facility?

-Secondly, to provide training for EPS and cancer researchers to utilise these model systems and any methodologies our Centre develops.
-We wish to offer on-site training in the use and propagation of organoid cultures to engineering and physical sciences laboratories working with such systems for the first time.
+Secondly, the facility is dedicated to providing training for EPS and cancer researchers to effectively utilise these model systems, as well as any methodologies that our Centre develops.
+We aim to offer on-site training in the utilisation and propagation of organoid cultures to engineering and physical sciences laboratories that are working with such systems for the first time.

 Proliferating cells in a tumour organoid of triple negative breast-cancer